London stocks slump over 2% as Russia invades Ukraine | Business

 - United Kingdom

-UK's main stock indexes plunged on Thursday, tracking a sharp sell-off in global equities, as investors shed riskier assets after Russia launched an all-out invasion of Ukraine by land, air and sea.
-The benchmark FTSE 100 index dropped 2.7% in morning trade, while the domestically focussed mid-cap index fell 2.1%.
+UK's main stock indexes plunged on Thursday, tracking a sharp selloff in global equities, as investors shed riskier assets after Russia launched an all-out invasion of Ukraine by land, air and sea.
+The benchmark FTSE 100 index sank 3.8% by the close, while the domestically focussed mid-cap index fell 2.6%.

-Russian missiles rained down on Ukrainian cities.
-Ukraine reported columns of troops pouring across its borders into the eastern Chernihiv, Kharkiv and Luhansk regions, and landing by sea at the cities of Odessa and Mariupol in the south. .
+Russian forces invaded Ukraine by land, sea and air in the biggest attack by one state against another in Europe since World War Two.
 The United States and its allies will impose "severe sanctions" on Russia, U.S. President Joe Biden said.

-The FTSE 100 has outperformed its pan-European peers so far this year after underperforming for five straight years, helped by a jump in heavyweight commodity stocks due to geopolitical tensions and strength in financial shares in a higher interest-rate environment.
-Banks were among the worst performers in early trade, down 4.2%.
+The FTSE 100 has outshone its pan-European peers so far this year after underperforming for five straight years, helped by a jump in heavyweight commodity stocks due to geopolitical tensions and strength in financial shares in a higher interest-rate environment.
+Banks were the worst performers, down 7.4%.

 "Since the Bank of England announced its interest rate hike a few months ago, we have seen a decent move higher in the UK banking sector because it was pretty undervalued," said David Madden, a market analyst with Equiti Capital.
 "They are down today because investors are worried if anything is going to put the brakes on the Bank of England from continuing down the path to rate hikes, it would be this sort of thing that could cause economic disruption across Europe."